List of Deltora Quest characters: Dain

 Dain was originally a nervous servant to Doom and a member of the Resistance.
 He was cultured, polite, respectful, often afraid, yet noble in battle and showing evidence of a great spirit.
 He saved Barda, Lief and Jasmine from the Ols before they knew what an Ol was and helped them escape from Doom when Doom held them prisoner for his own reasons.
 However, Dain was kidnapped by pirates.
 When the trio later encountered the same pirates, Dain had just freed himself with the help of a polypan and he came with them to Tora, the magical city.
 Dain had hoped to meet his parents in Tora, but the city was deserted.
 He seemed to be all but destroyed by the news, but once they left the city he seemed to feel more hopeful.
 In the final book, Lief assembles representatives of all seven tribes to pledge loyalty to the Heir and thus hope that the Belt will lead them to the Heir.
 It seems clear that Dain is the heir (his name is even made of the same letters as the first King, Adin), but just then he gets kidnapped.
 Lief picks up his fallen dagger and carries it with him.
 Knowing that they must get the Belt to the true Heir, the team makes plans to get into the city.
 However, their plans are all anticipated and most of the group is captured.
 It turns out Dain is not the Heir, but a Grade 3 Ol, capable of assuming even inanimate shapes, and sent to spy on the Resistance and eventually on the trio.
 The fact that he had killed other Ols is not surprising: they were less talented varieties and the Shadow Lord's creations don't have anything resembling a conscience.
 Ols think only of furthering their own usefulness to the Shadow Lord.
 The fact that he was an Ol was the reason he was weakened when he entered the magical city of Tora, as its magic weakens evil.
 In the end, it is the Belt of Deltora itself that destroys Dain.
 Dain's betrayal is one of the larger shocks in the tale, despite the previous depiction of Grade 3 Ols.
 It is known that Dain had some admiration towards Jasmine, but reveal that he played her and the companions, only to dragging them into his plans of claiming the Belt of Deltora.
+Dain is later killed by Lief when he puts the Belt of Deltora around the Ol's waist during the battle to liberate Deltora from the Shadow Lord, dissolving him into a puddle of ooze.